 Applicants to the Bilingual BCom will generally complete their preprofessional requirements in the Faculté Saint-Jean.
 Applicants who have not completed their preprofessional requirements at Faculté Saint-Jean are normally required to complete the preprofessional requirements in French at a recognized institution.
 Students transferring to Faculté Saint-Jean with one or more of the preprofessional requirements from another approved postsecondary institution must satisfy the admission and transfer credit requirements of Faculté Saint-Jean prior to applying to the Faculty of Business.
-See §163.
-Following the completion of the preprofessional year, students apply to the Faculty of Business in accordance with §§15.3.1(I) and 15.3.1(III).
+See §173.
+Following the completion of the preprofessional year, students apply to the Faculty of Business in accordance with §§15.4.1(I) and 15.4.1(III).

-For students intending to pursue the Bilingual BCom, the following courses are accepted as equivalent course work for the purposes of §15.3.1.(I):
+For students intending to pursue the Bilingual BCom, the following courses are accepted as equivalent course work for the purposes of §15.4.1.(]):

 ANGL 101

+ECONE 101

-ECONE 101 ECONE 102
+ECONE 102

 MATHQ 113 or 114

-STATO 151
+STATQ 151

+Note: ALS and ESL courses are not acceptable equivalents to ANGL 101.
 Students with a competitive grade point average will be offered two admission alternatives.

-(1) They may continue in the Bilingual BCom program by completing their second year at the Faculté Saint-Jean and remaining registered as a student in the Faculté Saint-Jean.
-They will be guaranteed admission to the Faculty of Business the following year if they follow the program of studies (see §54.3) for the Bilingual BCom and maintain a minimum grade point average of 2.0 or better.
-After completion of their second year at Faculté Saint-Jean, students must take the following steps to confirm their admission:

-a. submit an Application for Readmission or Internal Transfer form by the application deadline, and b. submit a copy of their guaranteed admission form.
+- (1) They may continue in the Bilingual BCom program by completing their second year at the Faculté Saint-Jean and remaining registered as a student in the Faculté Saint-Jean.
+They will be guaranteed admission to the Faculty of Business the following year if they follow the program of studies (see \$64.3) for the Bilingual BCom and maintain a minimum grade point average of 2.0 or better.
+After completion of their second year at Faculté Saint-Jean, students must take the following steps to confirm their admission: - a. submit an Application for Readmission or Internal Transfer form by the application deadline, b. submit a copy of their guaranteed admission form.